 - Our programs help your child and family manage the immediate and long-term physical and emotional side-effects of treatment, including vocation support and mentoring.

-Our dedicated pediatric neuro-oncology social worker funnels significant philanthropic and community resources to help our children and families during treatment and afterward.
+Our social worker helps children and families during treatment and afterward.
 She works with our team to address the particular needs of each child, even long after treatment is complete.

 Doctor visits and hospitals can be overwhelming and sometimes scary for children.
 Our child life team can enhance the care your child receives.
 They explain procedures in ways your child can understand, offer encouragement and emotional support, and use fun activities to take your child’s mind off treatment.

 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right either.
 Our Adolescent and Young Adult Program brings together experts in pediatric and adult cancer to customize medical care and emotional support unique to adolescents, helping them cope with cancer treatment and the ways it affects their academic and social activities.
 In addition, we provide specialized services to support adolescents as they transition to adult providers, pursue vocations, and live independently.

 Our care coordinators and social worker help you navigate the medical system and coordinate the variety of health services your child needs, including appointments for testing, treatment, and other medical visits.
 They can help you work with insurance providers, connect you with resources, and help you manage the details related to your child’s care.